Mattie Lubchansky

-Mattie Lubchansky is a cartoonist and illustrator from the United States, who specializes in satirical comics about American politics.
-Lubchansky is non-binary and uses they/them pronouns since 2017.
+Mattie Lubchansky is an American cartoonist and illustrator.
+She specializes in satirical comics about American politics.

+Career

-Lubchansky has published comic strips in The Nib, where they are associate editor, as well as on other sites such as Current Affairs, The Daily Dot and Jewish Currents.
+Lubchansky has published comic strips in The Nib, where she was associate editor, as well as on other sites such as Current Affairs, The Daily Dot and Jewish Currents.

-Their work is mostly short strips (with four panels), and their editorial work focuses mainly on strips as well.
-They were a finalist for the 2020 Herblock Prize.
-Their 2021 book The Antifa Super Soldier Cookbook spoofs right-wing conspiracy theories about Antifa activists in the United States.
+Her work is mostly short strips (with four panels), and her editorial work focuses mainly on strips as well.
+She was a finalist for the 2020 Herblock Prize.
+Her 2021 book The Antifa Super Soldier Cookbook spoofs right-wing conspiracy theories about Antifa activists in the United States.
 A review in Fast Company said Lubchansky "may have created the definitive piece of satire about the conservative mindset."
 In 2022, Print magazine declared Lubchansky one of five political cartoonists to follow on Instagram, writing, "They love to play with surreal, sci fi-inspired concepts, and have a knack for making dystopia feel at least a little funny."

+Her debut full-length graphic novel, Boys Weekend, was published in 2023, and was listed by NPR and the Washington Post as one of the best graphic novels of the year.
+Her graphic novel Simplicity was listed as a bestseller by USA Today.
+The typeface used in her comics is inspired by her handwriting and is called "Lubhand".

+Personal life

 Lubchansky first studied engineering and worked in construction before becoming a cartoonist.

-The font used in their comics is inspired by their handwriting and is called "Lubhand".
+She is a trans woman and uses she/her pronouns.

 Publications

-In addition to their comics strips, mostly published on The Nib, Lubchansky has been writing a webcomic, Please Listen To Me, since 2010.
+In addition to her comics strips, mostly published on The Nib, Lubchansky has been writing a webcomic, Please Listen To Me, since 2010.

-They have written or illustrated several books as well:
+She has written or illustrated several books as well: